-across companies in which he/she is a Director (computed in accordance with Regulation 26 of the Listing Regulations).
+None of the Directors on the Board is a Member of more than 10 Committees and Chairman of more than 5 Committees across companies in which he/she is a Director (computed in accordance with Regulation 26 of the Listing Regulations).
 All the Directors have made the requisite disclosures regarding Committee positions occupied by them in other companies.

-Mr. Ashish Gaikwad (DIN: 07585079), Managing Director, holds 200 equity shares in the Company.
-None of the other Directors hold any equity shares in the Company.

-There is no relationship between the Directors inter-se.
+None of the Directors hold any equity shares in the Company.
+Further, there is no relationship between the Directors inter-se.